ezrosent/allocators-rs/info/elfmalloc-performance.md

-For `shbench`, `elfmalloc` out-performs all competition in terms of both memory and throughput for higher core-counts, though it lags behind `llalloc` early on.. `elfmalloc-l` performs similarly well, though slightly worse on average.
-It provides very good memory performance across the board, sometimes better than `jemalloc`.
+For `shbench`, `elfmalloc` out-performs all competition in terms of both memory and throughput for higher core-counts, though it lags behind `llalloc` early on.. `elfmalloc-l` performs similarly well, though slightly worse on average for smaller objects, and slightly better for larger objects.  `elfmalloc` also provides very good memory performance across the board, sometimes better than `jemalloc`.

-Also of note is the memory consumption of `ptmalloc2` and `llalloc`: something about the varying lifetimes of objects seems to trip these allocators up here, as they use over an order of magnitude more memory than `jemalloc` and `elfmalloc`.
+Also of note is the memory consumption of `ptmalloc2`, `llalloc` and `rpmalloc`: something about the varying lifetimes of objects seems to trip these allocators up here, as they use over an order of magnitude more memory than `jemalloc` and `elfmalloc`.

 *Shbench Throughput (Small Objects)*